opensearch-project/sql-odbc/bi-connectors/PowerBIConnector/OpenSearchProject.md

 ## Set up Oauth2

-1. In the same folder where is placed the `.mez` file (usually in `C:\Users\User\Documents\Power BI Desktop\Custom Connectors`) put a JSON file filling the three fields required from the template provided.
+1. In the same folder of the source files to build put a JSON file filling the three fields required in the template provided.

 ## Troubleshooting